yasglobal/make-paths-relative/readme.txt

 = Q. May i select the paths which i want to be show as relative items? =
 A. Yes, You can select the items you want to be relative.

+= Q. May i exclude some items to be shown as absolute? =
+A. Yes, You can exclude the items by using the add_filter (You can find the filter in the Description Area).

 == Changelog ==

+= 0.2.1 =

+* Added Capability to make the Paths relative on Admin Dashboard

 = 0.2 =